[et_pb_section bb_built=”1″][et_pb_row][et_pb_column type=”4_4″][et_pb_text _builder_version=”3.0.89″ background_layout=”light”]

-I was struck by this reality recently after the owner of the Carolina Panthers stated he would sell his professional football team at the end of the season.
+I was struck by this reality this week after the owner of the Carolina Panthers stated he would sell his professional football team at the end of the season.
 Several people made initial overtures.
 One of those apparently interested was Sean Combs (aka P Diddy, aka Puff Daddy).
 He is a 48-year-old, African American entrepreneur/businessman, actor, rapper and songwriter from New York.

 When it was revealed that Combs’ personal net worth is estimated at $820 million, and his companies may exceed $2 billion, conversations ignited!
 It is yet to be seen whether this status can catapult Combs to The Panthers owner’s suite.
 It does however place him one hundred times over the minimum needed to be in the top 1% of wealth in the United States.